align="center" width="500" height="10" border="1"

 "Off the track, Dave was almost meek, but what a great guy.
 After Paul Reinhart and I got our Stingrays, he showed us how to set up the suspensions, after he was already driving Cobras for Shelby!"

 Corvette great - Bill Sherwood

 In the July 1962 issue of Today's Motor Sports magazine racer Bob Harris described his race long duel with Dave and his Corvette Special at Riverside this way - "Dave had a fight on his hand all the way, and sometimes he got that Corvette so out of shape it was impossible not to spin.
 But he never spun.
 I'd like to find a driver in California that could lap within two seconds of what he did with that car today"

 Hollywood stuntman & veteran racer - Bob Harris

-"It's hard to describe how Dave raced because no one races that way anymore.
+In an article for OnTrack magazine in June '92, long time journalist Joe Scalzo wrote "It's hard to describe how Dave raced because no one races that way anymore.
 He plunged into a corner, all corners, going insanely fast and absolutely sideways, with his lantern jaw tilted upward, almost like a sail; and then he'd snap the wheel the other way, nail the throttle and disappear still going sideways.
 His reflexes were amazing.
 And he never crashed.
-Dave's spectacular form was one of the prime attractions of sports car racing in the 1960's
+Dave's spectacular form was one of the prime attractions of sports car racing in the 1960's"

 Motor Sports journalist - Joe Scalzo